 Revolt all set to expand operations in five new Indian cities this month

-Revolt all set to expand operations in five new Indian cities this month1 min read .
-Updated: 02 Nov 2021, 12:37 PM IST
+Revolt all set to expand operations in five new Indian cities this month

-Revolt said that it has been witnessing an upsurge in demand of EVs as an aftereffect of rising petrol prices.

-- Revolt will now have 19 dealerships in 14 major cities spread across 9 Indian states.

-RattanIndia backed EV maker Revolt has announced that it is all set to expand its footprint in five new Indian cities including Kolkata, Coimbatore, Madurai, Vizag and Vijayawada.

-With the announcement of operations in these cities, the company will now have 19 dealerships in 14 major cities spread across 9 Indian states.

 Previously, the company has announced the opening of new dealerships in 3 new Indian cities in October.
 Revolt said that it has been witnessing an upsurge in demand for EVs as an aftereffect of rising petrol prices.